-- Define tape library circulation and management
+- Define tape rotation and management

-- Optimize backup and recovery performance
+- Maximize backup and recovery performance

-Other DPM-related Support Services Available from Progent
+Additional DPM-related Support Services Available from Progent

-In order to get in touch with Progent about consulting expertise for DPM 2010 solutions, phone 1-800-993-9400 or go to Contact Progent.
+In order to get in touch with Progent about engineering support for DPM 2010 solutions, call 1-800-993-9400 or visit Contact Progent.